-Students must complete an English language assessment/placement test before they can enroll in any ESOL course.
+Students must complete an English language assessment/placement test before they can enroll in any ESOL academic writing course.
 Assessments are administered through the Workforce Development Center.
+An assessment is not required for the Listening, Speaking and Pronunciation classes.
 No appointment is necessary.
-Students receive a certificate of completion after each course.